PeterKwok1/Playground/README.md

 # Freecodecamp Relational Databases
     Docker setup - Done
     Learn Bash by Building a Boilerplate - Done
-    Learn Relational Databases by Building a Mario Database - Next, you will make a sounds table that holds filenames of sounds the characters make.
-You created your other tables similar to this:
+    Learn Relational Databases by Building a Mario Database - Insert three rows into character_actions for all the actions Yoshi can perform.
+He can perform all of them in the actions table.
+View the data in the characters and actions table to find the correct id's for the information.
 # Topics of Interest
     Typescript
         I heard Colt Steele's courses are excellent.